 The use of wood in buildings and as a part of daily life is an integral part of the heritage and culture of the Kwakiutl First Nation, at the northern tip of Vancouver Island.
 The Kwakiutl people consider western red cedar to be the tree of life, so it was only fitting that their new school for kindergarten to grade 7 would feature western red cedar from local forests.

 Wood has structural value and cultural significance

 Special effort was made to highlight the use of wood as a prominent structural element as well as for interior and exterior finishes.
-The building incorporates western red cedar in posts, beams and cladding, Douglas-fir in door and windows, birch wood veneer finishes, and a maple hardwood sports floor.
+The building incorporates western red cedar in posts, beams, and cladding, Douglas-fir for doors and windows, birch wood veneer finishes, and a maple hardwood sports floor.
 The architects conducted multiple design meetings with the Kwakiutl community, which helped develop the form and plan of the school, helping guide their use of wood.
-The chief and council, community members, elders, teachers and even future students were involved in this collaborative design process, which was critically important because all involved wanted the building to represent their history and culture.
+The chief and council, community members, elders, teachers, and even future students were involved in this collaborative design process, which was critically important because all involved wanted the building to represent their history and culture.

 Modern technology meets traditional form

 The multi-purpose room at the heart of the building has an abundance of indirect daylight that illuminates the western red cedar walls and ceiling.
 The multi-purpose room consists of four cedar posts supporting four cedar beams.
 Douglas-fir glue-laminated timber (glulam) purlins, or horizontal beams, and I-joists, frame the striking exposed wood roof.
 Interior walls are clad with cedar planks that were installed vertically, a reference to the traditional cladding used in Big House architecture.
 The ceiling and surrounding corridors were finished with custom acoustic panels featuring high grade, kiln-dried spruce-pine-fir (SPF) turned on its edge to manage sound.
 Large round timbers feature prominently in the grand foyer.